-- annual Annuity Payments under Annuity Option F based on the greater of Contract Value or Cash Value; or - the current annual maximum Income Payment available to you.
+- annual Annuity Payments under Annuity Option F based on the Contract Value; or - the current annual maximum Income Payment available to you.

 If you select Annuity Option A, C, or G, we do not convert your Income Payments to Annuity Payments.
 This means you may receive less as Annuity Payments than you would have received as Income Payments.
 You should consult with your Financial Professional before requesting Annuity Payments.
 On request we provide illustrations showing you the amount of Annuity Payments you could receive.